Get cash on your car title in less than 24 hours!

 Now, since the bulk of the regulations on the title lending industry are set up at the state level, requirements for prospective borrowers can be a bit different from state to state.
 In most states, all you'll need are the three things mentioned above, but there are a few states where you also need to show the lender proof that you're employed and proof of income.

 Although pawnshops provide a place where people can either sell goods they no longer want or buy secondhand goods at low prices, many of them also offer loans.
-Here's how the typical pawnshop loan would work:
+Here's how the typical pawnshop loan would work, which is a little different from how car title loans in Texas work:

 Once you come back and repay what you borrowed, you get your item back.
 If you fail to do that, then the shop will sell your item.